 Likewise, Justice Kavanaugh has been targeted by Democrats for his political beliefs and because he was a Trump appointee.
 That is no basis for impeachment, however, and so Democrats will proceed under the pretense that he perjured himself.

 A disturbing precedent is being created – one in which a partisan House of Representatives proclaims itself the superior institution of government, willing and able to use committees as launching pads for investigations into anything and everything to which it objects.
-For the sake of preserving the concept of trias politica – the apportioning of government power between three equal branches – the executive must use all the tools and authority at its disposal, as well as appealing, if necessary, to the judicial branch, to contain the coming excesses of Democrats bent upon creating a new administrative dictatorship.We value your comments!
-Please weigh in on our comment section below.
+For the sake of preserving the concept of trias politica – the apportioning of government power between three equal branches – the executive must use all the tools and authority at its disposal, as well as appealing, if necessary, to the judicial branch, to contain the coming excesses of Democrats bent upon creating a new administrative dictatorship.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com